Sergi Enrich: Eibar

 On 12 July 2015, Enrich moved to top-division SD Eibar after agreeing to a two-year deal.
-He scored 11 goals during his second season, helping to a tenth-place finish.
+He scored 11 goals during his second season to help to a tenth-place finish, and was La Liga Player of the Month in February 2017.

 Enrich remained at the Basque club in the ensuing seasons, signing new contracts in February 2017 and May 2019, tying him to them until June 2022.
 Due to a clause in his contract allowing him to leave Eibar in case of relegation, he ended his six-year stay in June 2021; two months later, he was close to joining newly-relegated 2.
 Bundesliga team FC Schalke 04 in Germany, but the move was called off when fans rebelled over his criminal record.

 Ponferradina

 On 22 September 2021, Enrich agreed to a deal at SD Ponferradina, recently returned to the second tier.
 He contributed six goals and as many assists in his only campaign, and then turned down a new contract.